Honeypot anti-spam for Discord

 Universal ban list

-Every honeypot catch, across every server, lands on one list.
-Opt in and known spammers are banned the moment they join yours (or all at once with Ban from List).
-Opt out anytime - your own catches stay yours.
-An Undo removes a user from the list everywhere.
+Every honeypot catch, across every server, goes to the universal ban list.
+If you opt in, MadHoney bans known spammers when they join your server.
+You can also ban all listed accounts with Ban from List.
+You can opt out at any time; your own catches stay yours.
+Undo removes a user from the list everywhere.

 🕶️